plotly/dash-labs/docs/11-MultiPageDashApp-LayoutFunctions.md

 We define the sidebar in `side_bar.py` which is in the `pages` folder.
 We create the sidebar links by looping through `dash.page_registry` and selecting the apps with pathnames that starts with `"/topic"`.
 This sidebar is imported in `topic_1.py, topic_2.py` and `topic_3.py` and is included in the layout.
+Note that `topic_1.py` is both in the top navbar and the sidenav.
+It acts as a landing page for the "topics" section.

 Note that `sidebar` is a function.
 This is important -- more on this later.